Rick Wagoner

-George Richard "Rick" Wagoner Jr. (born February 9, 1953) is an American businessman and former chair and chief executive officer of General Motors.
-Wagoner resigned as chairman and CEO at General Motors on March 29, 2009, at the request of the White House.
-The latter part of Wagoner's tenure as CEO of General Motors found him under heavy criticism as the market valuation of GM went down by more than 90% and the company lost more than US$82 billion.
+George Richard Wagoner Jr. (born February 9, 1953) is an American businessman and former chair and chief executive officer of General Motors.
+Wagoner resigned on March 29, 2009, at the request of the White House.
+The latter part of Wagoner's tenure as CEO found him under heavy criticism as the market valuation of GM went down by more than 90% and the company lost more than US$82 billion.
 He is a board member of ChargePoint, an electric vehicle infrastructure company.

 Family and education

 Wagoner was born in Wilmington, Delaware and grew up in Richmond, Virginia.
 He graduated from John Randolph Tucker High School there, where he was named "Best All Around" student in his graduating class.
 He received a BA in Economics from Duke University in 1975.
 He then attended Harvard Business School, from which he received an MBA in 1977.
 He is married and has three adult sons.

 While at Duke, he became a member of the Delta Tau Delta fraternity.
 Wagoner is a member of the boards of trustees of Duke University, Detroit Country Day School, the Board of Dean's Advisors of the Harvard Business School, and the board of directors of Catalyst.
 He is a member of The Business Council, The Business Roundtable, Detroit Renaissance Executive Committee, and the Secretary of Energy Advisory Board.